-The 6-8 selected fellows will have the opportunity to pitch their pilots to an elite group of studios, productions companies and producers.
-These pitches will happen in the beginning of October over Zoom.
+The 6-8 selected fellows will have the opportunity to pitch their pilots to an elite group of studios, production companies and producers.
+These pitches will happen in April over Zoom.

 Who is judging the submissions

-Semifinalists' pilots will be read by an incredible group of judges, including showrunners and TV writers.
+Semi-finalists' pilots will be read by an incredible group of judges, including showrunners, executive producers, series creators and TV writers.
 This panel of judges will help us select the finalists, who will then go through a virtual interview before the 6-8 fellows are selected.
 Even if you are not selected as a fellow, there is still a chance you might be contacted if one of these judges likes your script enough to interview or refer you for a writing position.

 Nicole Mirante-Matthews is a producer and writer, known for co-ep of The Walking Dead, co-ep of Luke Cage, supervising producer of NCIS, and writer for Law & Order: Criminal Intent.
 She began her career as a TV news reporter, graduating from the Edward R. Murrow School of Communication at Washington State University in Pullman, Washington, USA.